 - Coyote Brush: Information on how the medium-sized shrub, coyote brush, can be used in landscaping to attract low nesting birds.

 - Black Eyed Susan: Description of the Black-eyed Susan, growing conditions and the birds and butterflies it attracts.

 - Bayberry: Learn about the small bayberry tree and the 85+ species of birds attracted to this type of tree.

 - Boxwood Hebe: Find characteristics, description, adaptations and the types of creatures attracted to the boxwood hebe shrub, such as birds and bees.

 - Spice Bush: Information on the spice bush, a fast growing plant great for attracting birds and wildlife.

-- Chinese Dogwood: Benefits of planting a Chinese dogwood plant to attract birds due to its edible fruits that birds love to eat.
+- Chinese Dogwood: Benefits of planting a Chinese dogwood plant to attract birds due to its fruits that birds love to eat.